 Communication Technology Skills Test.
 Assesses the student's ability to use electronic tools effectively to create and communicate information.
 Includes word processing, presentation software, operating systems, and the Internet.

-Applications for graduation should be submitted in CougarNet through Enrollment Services Tab one semester prior to the anticipated semester of completion,; the last day of classes of the prior term is the final deadline for submission.
-A non-refundable graduation fee of $60 is required whether or not participating in the ceremony.
-Fee will be applied to student's account during the first month of their intended graduation term and must be paid by midterm.
-Students participating in the graduation ceremony are required to have the appropriate graduation regalia – i.e. cap and gown, etc.
+Applications for graduation should be submitted in CougarNet through Enrollment Services Tab one semester prior to the anticipated semester of completion, along with a $60.00 application processing fee; the last day of classes of the prior term is the final deadline for submission.
+Students must pay the $60 graduation fee at the time of application.
+Students participating in the graduation ceremony are required to have the appropriate graduation regalia - i.e. cap and gown, etc.

 Candidacy requirements must be completed no later than the official graduation candidacy deadline of the intended term of graduation.
 Candidacy requirements are:

 Students who satisfy the above requirements will be considered candidates for graduation and will be eligible to participate in graduation ceremonies.

 Students who do not satisfy degree requirements must delete their application in CougarNet and submit a new graduation application for a future term.